mmariotti/HHH-11144/README.md

 # HHH-11144
-** orphanRemoval not working when other same-table-relations are initialized
+**orphanRemoval not working when other same-table-relations are initialized**

 execute as

 	mvn test

+---

 using these entities: